-Join Garrick Chow for an in-depth discussion in this video Creating a beat, part of Up and Running with FL Studio.
+Join Garrick Chow for an in-depth discussion in this video Creating a beat, part of Learning FL Studio.

 In this chapter, we're going to be looking at the Channel window and Step Sequencer.…Again, you can open and close it using the button on the toolbar or with the keyboard shortcut of F6.…And it's here where the instruments you're using in a pattern are held and programmed or sequenced.…Each row here has a button telling you what instrument is that channel, and to the right…of each button, you'll either find 16 step sequence or buttons if you're programming…a rhythm or a piano roll if you're programming a keyboard or other instrument part.…We'll be seeing piano rolls a little bit later.…The Step Sequencer is a powerful and fairly easy-to-use tool for programming beats and simple melodies.…